KabriAcid/bever/admin-prompt.md

 - **Shared Components:** Use and extend shared UI primitives and modals.
 - **Scalability:** Structure must support future features (role-based access, advanced analytics, etc.).
 - **Mock Data:** Use mock data for development, with clear separation for future backend integration.
+- **No Boilerplates:** Do not generate boilerplate code or files.
+Only create the admin directory and additional files/components when necessary for the required features.

 ## References